DISEASE/DISORDER:

 Physical examination

-- Swelling can be seen just proximal to radial styloid and fullness of tissue due to thickening of retinaculum39
+- Swelling along with fullness of tissue due to thickening of retinaculum can be seen just proximal to radial styloid 6,16

-- Tenderness to palpation over first dorsal compartment, with or without crepitus to palpation, 1 to 2 cm proximal to the radial styloid, where the APL and EPB tendons come together.
-Painful nodule may develop in more severe cases.
+- Tenderness may be present over first dorsal wrist compartment, with or without crepitus, one to two centimeters proximal to the radial styloid where the APL and EPB tendons come together.
+Painful nodules may develop in more severe cases.

 - If pain is located 4-8 cm proximal to radial styloid, consider intersection syndrome (pain at the intersection of the first and second dorsal extensor compartments, where the APL and EPB tendons cross over the extensor carpi radialis longus and brevis tendons).

-- Rarely, patients may develop numbness of the dorsum of the thumb.41
+- Rarely, patients may note numbness of the dorsum of the thumb.17

-- There may be pain on resisted thumb extension and abduction, along with weak pinch grip strength.40
+- There may be pain on resisted thumb extension and abduction, along with weak pinch grip strength.18

-- Examiner grasps the patient’s thumb and quickly abducting the hand and wrist in an ulnarward direction, resulting in pain over the styloid tip.1
+- Examiner grasps the patient’s thumb and quickly abducting the hand and wrist in an ulnar direction, resulting in pain over the styloid tip.1

 - Pathognomonic for the diagnosis.